wp-plugins/gator-cache/readme.txt

 4. Click Install to perform the automated installation process
 5. Check the "enabled" box and update your general settings

+== Frequently Asked Questions ==

+= Does GatorCache write to my htaccess file? =

+No, GatorCache does not write to your htaccess.
+However, recommended Apache rewrite rules are provided, based on your settings, that you can copy and paste to your htaccess file to enable http caching.

 == Changelog ==

+= 1.52 =
+* Resolves conflict with NextGen Gallery buffering
+* Allows choice of cache directory location during install
+* Fixes bug with certain settings that can display cached pages for logged in users = 1.51 =
+* Adds WordPress Multisite support
+* Improved recommended Apache http cache rewrite rules = 1.48 =
+* Maintenance release for http caching
-= 1.47 =
+* Corrects the cache path in the recommended Apache rewrite rules = 1.47 =
 * Maintenance release WooCommerce 2.1 compatibility
 * Resolves conflict with WooCommerce registering chosen.js (enhanced selects) out of context